Hoesik

 Hoesik is a popular type of gathering in the society of South Korea, and refers to a group of people getting together to eat and drink.
 In Korean society, hoesik has been established as a subculture of an organization or enterprise.
-In Korean corporate culture, hoesik which have been a longstanding tradition, typically take place after work hours.
+In Korean corporate culture, hoesik, which has been a longstanding tradition, typically takes place after work hours.
 However, such events have come under scrutiny as social issues due to the collectivist nature of Korean corporate culture, which has led to structural problems characterized by rigidity and coercion.

 History

 The origin of hoesik was based on the word hoemin of the Joseon period.
 It is said that the word hoemin was used in order to make the kings and officials of Joseon become 'Let's be one'.
 It seems that the most likely theory has changed from the word hoemin to hoesik.
 In this way, hoesik is not a place for the individual, as it can be interpreted as an interpretation that the king and his subjects should live together and eat together.

 Under the influence of Korean traditional military cultures, those lower than the superior must drink.
 Binge drinking was mainly encouraged by the 'bomb shot' or 'poktanju,' including beer+spirits and soju+spirits.
 In the 1990s, however, the campaign for sound drinking started, and the culture to avoid social gatherings spread due to the IMF economic crisis.

 Companies and organizations are trying to improve their hoesik culture as a reaction to the prevailing social atmosphere surrounding the issues of 'bombshot', drinking glasses, and sexual harassment.
 Instead of focusing on just drinking and dancing, other forms of entertainment and cultural gatherings, such as watching movies and bowling are becoming increasingly common.

 The Kim Young-ran Act, also known as the anti-graft law, refers to the 2016 Improper Solicitation and Graft Act.
 After this law was enacted, various hoesik practices and after work entertainment culture have significantly decreased, while the percent of individual leisure activities has increased.

 In 2017, the Me Too movement was widespread in Korea.
 And the Me Too movement is changing the hoesik inside Korean companies.
 The senior employees that were leading the hoesik had fewer hoesik as they left early.
 Some companies and public organizations are trying to reduce or eliminate events that their subordinates are uncomfortable with due to the Me Too movement.
 In other words, the hoesik that were forced on subordinates is decreasing.